-The Cube: Publishing Process Praxis, a publishing space that supports a range of research-related activities anchored by a commitment to community and equity.
+The Cube: Publishing Process Praxis is a publishing space that supports a range of research-related activities anchored by a commitment to community and equity.
 The Cube currently supports a monthly magazine, a literary quarterly, several scholarly journals, a community of feminist filmmakers, a collaborative fandom, book and monograph production, web design, and experiential learning.
 Contact Professor Kate Birdsall to learn more.

 Faculty in WRAC participate in and collaborate with a range of other research centers, spaces, and initiatives at MSU, including the Center for Interdisciplinarity (C4I), Digital Humanities, the HUB, the Center for Gender in a Global Context (GenCen), MATRIX, the Writing Center, and others.

 We’ve included below some recent highlights and accomplishments.
 For more details about faculty projects, please feel free to explore the bio pages of our faculty at wrac.msu.edu/faculty

 - National Science Foundation. $973,701.
 Growing Convergence Research.
 A Convergent Discipline in Socio-Technological System Transitions–Research on Michigan Community & Anishinaabe Renewable Energy Sovereignty (2019-2024).
 Doug Bessette (PI), Laura Schmitt-Olabisi, Kristin Arola, and Christie M. Poitra.